Man sentenced in teen’s 2009 Las Vegas shooting death

-Ten years to the day her son died, Karen Brill-Kelley carried his urn into a Las Vegas courtroom on Thursday as one of his killers was sent to prison.
+Ten years to the day her son died, Karen Brill-Kelley carried his urn into a Las Vegas courtroom on Thursday as a man who admitted killing him was sent to prison.

 “This is my son’s body in here,” she said of 16-year-old Aric Brill, weeping.
 “It’s just a pile of ashes.”